 Accountability for illegal denials of access to public information was added to the Criminal Code in 2016.
 A milestone of sorts was reached in October 2017 with the first sentencing of an official for this offense.
 A district court in the Zakarpattya region held a village chairman criminally responsible for withholding public information.
 The assessed fine of UAH 3,200 (\$113) was cancelled by amnesty, but the official was ordered to pay UAH 8,000 (\$282) in court costs.
-Despite the legal advance, one panelist anticipated greater difficulty in access to information as the next national election approaches.
+Despite the legal advance, Rozkladay anticipated greater difficulty in access to information as the next national election approaches.

-Access is not equally enforced for all media, a panelist said.
+Access is not equally enforced for all media, Zakusylo said.
 Law enforcement bodies prioritize requests for comment from TV channels over those of online media.
 Accreditation rules for certain events, especially those involving government officials, are used to regulate access, with bloggers especially facing difficulty getting admittance.
-The government restricts journalists' travel in the ATO zone, said one panelist.
+The government restricts journalists' travel in the ATO zone, Suzdaliev said.

 Entry into the profession is free, and there is no licensing.
-Some panelists said the lack of barriers opens the door to individuals and organizations with ulterior motives and a questionable commitment to ethical standards, even with active self-regulation by independent journalism ethics groups.
-Press cards are easy to obtain or falsify, and a broad range of actors use them, from agents of the National Anti-Corruption Bureau of Ukraine to activists from radical groups.
+Some panelists said the lack of barriers opens the door to individuals and organizations with ulterior motives and a questionable commitment to ethical standards, even with active self-regulation by groups such as the Independent Media Council (IMC) and the Ukraine Commission of Journalism Ethics (CJE).
+Press cards are easy to obtain or falsify, and a broad range of actors use them, from agents of the National Anti-Corruption Bureau of Ukraine to activists from the radical feminist group Femen.

-"We are getting lots of pseudojournalists who are hard to fight with and prove that they are not professional journalists," said a panelist.
-They cited an information outlet started in the fall of 2017 that offers press cards for a fee (an initial UAH 500 [\$18] plus UAH 1,200 [\$42] a year).
+"We are getting lots of pseudojournalists who are hard to fight with and prove that they are not professional journalists," Pankratova said.
+She cited Journalists Against Corruption, an information outlet started in the fall of 2017 that offers press cards for a fee (an initial UAH 500 [\$18] plus UAH 1,200 [\$42] a year).
 The ease of obtaining credentials encourages individuals, on their own or through commissions, to bait targeted public figures under the guise of reporting.
-Civil Society actors have publicly condemned such activities as discrediting the profession.
-One panelist said that monitoring groups are increasingly careful in their monitoring of violations against media to confirm that the cases involve legitimate journalists.
+CJE has publicly condemned such activities as discrediting the profession.
+Dyachuk said IMI is increasingly careful in its monitoring of violations against media to confirm that the cases involve legitimate journalists.